jshodd/academic-kickstart/content/authors/jshodd/_index.md

 I'm an engineer at heart who likes to build things, break things, and build things that break things.
 I started my career working in a devops shop and carry those mentalities with me as I venture further into the Security industry.
-I have a strong focus on AWS and cloud security, but I am working my way towards the Offensive Security space.

-This website is a place for me to document what I'm working on and hopefully help others who are trying to learn.
+I'm currently a Security Engineer and work on anything ranging from building automation and threat assessment tooling for over 200 AWS accounts to assisting with PCI compliance penetration tests.
+I have a strong passion for Offensive Security and am actively working towards my OSCP as well as gaining real world experience while at work.
+For a look at what I'm working on check out my [Wiki](https://wiki.jacobshodd.com).